roqjayson/roqjayson/README.md

 - 👋 Hi, I’m @roqjayson
 - 👀 I’m interested in data analysis!
-- 🌱 I’m currently learning more about it and
+- 🌱 I have 4 years of experience in data analysis and engineering.
 - 📫 You can reach me here or email me @ roquejayson0@gmail.com

 <!---